 S-X Rule 3-09 generally requires the inclusion of separate audited financial statements for significant investments that are accounted for under the equity method.
-154 S-X Rule 3-09 applies whether the investee is held by an issuer, a subsidiary, or another investee.
-155 Note that if the investee is not already an SEC-reporting company, its financial statements need not be audited by a PCAOB-registered firm, and the audit report need not refer to PCAOB standards (although in some circumstances, such as when the principal auditor of the issuer is making reference in its report to the investee auditor's report, the audit must be carried out in accordance with PCAOB standards).
-156
+S-X Rule 3-09 applies whether the investee is held by an issuer, a subsidiary, or another investee.
+Note that if the investee is not already an SEC-reporting company, its financial statements need not be audited by a PCAOB-registered firm, and the audit report need not refer to PCAOB standards (although in some circumstances, such as when the principal auditor of the issuer is making reference in its report to the investee auditor's report, the audit must be carried out in accordance with PCAOB standards).154

-For investees, significance is evaluated under S-X Rule 1-02(w) based on the following two tests:157
+For investees, significance is evaluated under S-X Rule 1-02(w) based on the following two tests:155

-- whether the amount of the issuer's (and its other subsidiaries') investment in and advances to the investee exceeds 20% of the total assets of the issuer and its subsidiaries on a consolidated basis as of the end of the most recently completed fiscal year (Test 1);158 and - whether both (where applicable) the equity of the issuer (and its other subsidiaries) in: (i) the pre-tax income from continuing operations and (ii) the consolidated total revenues from continuing operations (after intercompany eliminations) of the equity investee exceeds 20% of such income and revenue of the issuer and its subsidiaries on a consolidated basis for the most recently completed fiscal year (Test 2).159 The revenue component of Test 2 applies only when both the issuer and its consolidated subsidiaries and the equity investee had material revenue in each of the two most recently completed fiscal years.
+- whether the amount of the issuer's (and its other subsidiaries') investment in and advances to the investee exceeds 20% of the total assets of the issuer and its subsidiaries on a consolidated basis as of the end of the most recently completed fiscal year (Test 1);156 and - whether both (where applicable) the equity of the issuer (and its other subsidiaries) in: (i) the pre-tax income from continuing operations and (ii) the consolidated total revenues from continuing operations (after intercompany eliminations) of the equity investee exceeds 20% of such income and revenue of the issuer and its subsidiaries on a consolidated basis for the most recently completed fiscal year (Test 2).157 The revenue component of Test 2 applies only when both the issuer and its consolidated subsidiaries and the equity investee had material revenue in each of the two most recently completed fiscal years.

-If either of the above tests is met, separate financial statements of the investee must be filed.160 Insofar as practicable, those financial statements must be as of the same dates and for the same periods as the required audited annual financial statements of the issuer, but need only be audited for those fiscal years in which either Test 1 or Test 2 is met at or above the 20% level.161 Regardless of whether it presents two or three years of its own financial statements in its initial registration statement, an EGC may present two years of investee financial statements.162 Note that the amounts used for these calculations must be determined on the basis of US GAAP or IASB IFRS rather than local GAAP/non-IASB IFRS.163
+If either of the above tests is met, separate financial statements of the investee must be filed.158 Insofar as practicable, those financial statements must be as of the same dates and for the same periods as the required audited annual financial statements of the issuer, but need only be audited for those fiscal years in which either Test 1 or Test 2 is met at or above the 20% level.159 An EGC may include two years of investee financial statements in its initial registration statement, irrespective of whether it presents two or three years of its own financial statements.160 Note that the amounts used for these calculations must be determined on the basis of US GAAP or IASB IFRS rather than local GAAP/non-IASB IFRS.161